Current Status

 (1) All three bills appeal to ‘quieter alternatives’, namely, electric.
 Clearly, the violent noise levels of a gas leaf blower have no bearing on air, water, and climate pollution.
 The appeal (as SB 365 states) should be to both quieter and cleaner alternatives.
 (Problematically, electric leaf blowers also pollute the air inside and outside with PM2’s, and thus harm public health, even if they are quieter).

-Another cockeyed appeal fails to notice that the revised ANSI/OPEI B175.2-2012 (R2019) is a standard established to reduce the risk of injury with use.
+Another cockeyed view fails to notice that the revised ANSI/OPEI B175.2-2012 (R2019) is a standard established to reduce the risk of injury to the operator (p.
+8/70).
+What about the rest of us?

 ‘the ANSI dBA standard at 50 feet does not adequately evaluate community impact or allow comparisons of gas-and battery-powered equipment sound. . . it underweights the contribution of low frequency sound, it does not provide information sufficient to evaluate how sound energy transmits over distance or on its related health risks’. (see https://sciforschenonline.org/journals/environmental-toxicological-studies/article-data/JETS-2-118/JETS-2-118.pdf).

 (2) The appeal to noise (quieter alternatives) is an oversimplification.
-While noise is subjective, sound, which is felt, is not. (cite) Crucially, reducing decibels (dBA) does not reduce the ‘more severe and adverse health effects’ caused by the high levels of low frequency vibration coming out of gas leaf blowers (broadly dBC).
-Sound which is felt.
+While noise is subjective (in the mind); sound, which is felt (in the body), is not. (cite) Crucially, reducing decibels (dBA) does not reduce the ‘more severe and adverse health effects’ caused by the high levels of low frequency vibration coming out of gas leaf blowers (broadly dBC).
+Sound which is felt in addition to the debilitating noise heard in our collective heads

 SB 365 argues that ‘gas-powered leaf blowers can cause hearing damage to users and bystanders with prolonged exposure’.
 However, low frequency sound can be heard and felt inside homes and buildings with windows and doors shut at 800 feet away. ‘[E]xtreme noise’ doesn’t just disproportionately affect leaf blower operators.
 Excessive decibels and low frequency sound disproportionately affects the sensory and cognitive development of children and the unborn (cite).